 4. Email subject line ideas for hotels and travel agencies

 When you’re ready to send out your email, you’ll need to craft an effective subject line which will convince subscribers to actually open it once it lands in their inbox.
 This isn’t always as easy as it sounds.
 For some advice and inspiration, you can check out our quick guide.

 Here are some simple, yet effective tips to try out:

 - Use holiday keywords to get straight to the point

 - Mention a key offer or deal to entice customers

 - Include time sensitive language to create a sense of urgency

 - Use emojis to brighten up their inbox

-Your email has worked its magic and you’ve managed to sell a holiday or take another booking for your hotel – the hard work isn’t over yet!
+Your initial email has worked its magic and you’ve managed to sell a holiday or take another booking for your hotel – the hard work isn’t over yet!
 A good email marketing strategy will also concentrate on the after sales aspect, including booking confirmations, up-sells (e.g. upgrades, car hire), flight reminders and the all important customer satisfaction rating.

 In contrast to your sales emails, the key to a good transactional email is simplicity.
 Here it’s important to provide the customer with all the relevant information for their booking so they can refer back whenever needed.
 Remember to always include contact information for your support team, in case customers have any questions.